Marrakech. The Red City. The Daughter of the Desert.

 The former painter's studio (the blue building at the heart of the garden) has been transformed into the Berber Museum, displaying the personal art collection of Yves Saint Laurent and Pierre Bergé.
 Since Yves Saint Laurent's passing, a memorial has also been erected to him within the garden grounds.

-Next to the garden, be sure to also wander through the grounds of Villa Oasis, the former private home and gardens of Yves St. Laurent and Peter Bergé.
+Next to the garden, be sure to also wander through the grounds of Villa Oasis, the former private home and gardens of Yves St. Laurent and Pierre Bergé.
 The gardens here are equally as stunning.

 Before you leave, you can also visit the Musee Yves Saint Laurent, which was opened adjacent to Jardin Majorelle in 2017.